ManuJ90/ManuJ90/README.md

 ### Bye!

 Before you go, you can take a look at my repositories here.
-Some of them were tutorial made, others where made during the Bootcamp, and the **Conway's game of life** was made with a frind of mine, and it was super challenging.
+Some of them were tutorial made, others where made during the Bootcamp, and the **Conway's game of life** was made with a frind of mine, `and it was super challenging`.

 <p align ="center">
 <img src="https://media1.tenor.com/images/f36a04f0873c3c34b6189f124462e01f/tenor.gif" width="450" />